bethlemmons/Programming-Journey/Python Crash Course.md

 10) sorted() function --> Temporarily sorts lists alphabetically.
 11) reverse() method --> Permanently reverse alphabetically sorts lists.
 12) len() method --> Determines the length of the list.

+### Chapter 4
+##### Notes
+1) for loop --> A controlled flow statement that is used repeatedly to execute a group of statements as long as the the conditions are satisified.